 Kottu roti: A stir-fried dish made from vegetables, egg and pieces of roti, chopped on the hotplate with special knives.

-Lamprais: Rice, curry and meatballs wrapped in a banana leaf and baked in the oven.
+Lamprais: Rice, curry and meatballs wrapped in a banana leaf and steamed or baked.

 Koola'ya: Leftover curries, mixed together with rice and served in blended balls; often found at Hindu temples.